awesome-inc/FontAwesome.Sharp/README.md

 ## Installation

-Add the NuGet package to your WPF application or library.
+Add the NuGet package to your WPF or Windows Forms application or library.
 From the Package Manager Console type

 	Install-Package FontAwesome.Sharp

+For Windows Forms projects use the `IconButton` class.
+If you use WPF you may remove the references to

+- `System.Windows.Forms`
+- `System.Drawing`

-## How to use
+## How to use (WPF)

 You can add iconic items to your views in the following ways